 Please note that some fields referenced in the schema for these objects are inaccessible via these tokens.

 Clever is committed to providing the best experience for developers building on our platform.
 In order to make it easier and faster to build on Clever, we constantly improve by adding new features and deprecating ones that might get in the way.
 Here's what to expect from Clever when we make changes to our API.

-We sometimes need to make changes to all API versions - if we do, we will use the policy below.
+We sometimes need to make changes to all API versions - if we do, we will use the v1.1 API Change Policy.

 We mark versions of our API as deprecated in our documentation when new customers can no longer use the version (which happens when we release a new version).
 However, we will continue to support versions marked as deprecated!